freesewing/freesewing/markdown/dev/tutorials/pattern-design/shaping-the-straps/en.md

 <Note>

-For this, you'll be using a new method: `Point.shiftFractionTowards()`.
+For this, we'll be using a new method: `Point.shiftFractionTowards()`.
 We've already used `Point.shift()` and there's also `Point.shiftTowards()` and `Point.shiftOutwards()`.
 As always, [the API docs](/reference/api/point/) have all the details.